arni-magnusson/makeit/README.md

 makeit
 =====

-A simple make-like utility to run R scripts if needed, based on last modified time.
+Automation tool to run R scripts if needed, based on last modified time.

 Implemented in base R with no additional software requirements, organizational overhead, or structural requirements.